checkstyle/contribution/checkstyle-tester/README.md

 **listOfProjects** (l) - path to the file which contains the projects which sources will be analyzed by Checkstyle during report generation.

+**shortFilePaths** (s) - whether to save report file paths as a shorter version to prevent long paths.
+This option is useful for Windows users where they are restricted to maximum directory depth (optional, default is false).

 When the script finishes its work the following directory structure will be created in the root of cehckstyle-tester directory:

 */repositories* - directory with downloaded projects sources which are specified in projects-to-test-on.properties;